trusohamn/TDDChallange/README.md

 # TDDChallange

 ## Rules:
+ - pull/fetch-merge the branch you want to play on
  - if you see the latest commit with message 'new test: ...'
  - make the test pass
  - commit -m 'passed: nameofthetest' and push